Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

-Most rental outlets and tour provider offer to reschedule or refund the booking before the commencement of the session.
+Most rental outlets and tour provider offer a reschedule or refund of the booking before the commencement of the session.
 In the event of inclement weather during the session, the session may be rescheduled or refunded depending on the outlet’s terms and conditions.
 You may contact the individual outlets to find out more.

 Q: What is the difference between kayaking and canoeing?

 There are several differences between them, including the types of boats, the paddles used, as well as the position adopted.
 In short, kayaking involves one sitting in the boat with a double blade paddle while canoeing requires one to adopt a kneeling/half-keel position and paddle with a single blade paddle, much like dragon boating.